Case study: Prenatal visa

 What had happened?

 The clients are a married couple with South African citizenship.
-The wife has lived in Germany for several years and works in Berlin as a qualified IT specialist.
-She holds an EU Blue Card pursuant to Section 18b Paragraph 2 of the Residence Act .
-The husband, a trained automotive mechatronics engineer, remains in South Africa and is seeking family reunification ( spouse reunification ).
-Approximately one year ago, the husband applied to the German Embassy in Pretoria for a visa for spouse reunification pursuant to Section 30 Paragraph 1 of the Residence Act.
-Despite repeated inquiries and intensive efforts, he was not given an appointment to appear in person at the embassy, despite the long wait.
+The wife has been residing in Germany for several years and works in Berlin as a qualified IT specialist.
+She holds an EU Blue Card pursuant to Section 18b Paragraph 2 of the German Residence Act (AufenthG ).
+The husband, a trained automotive mechatronics technician, remains in South Africa and seeks family reunification ( spouse visa ).
+Approximately one year ago, the husband applied to the German Embassy in Pretoria for a spousal reunification visa pursuant to Section 30 Paragraph 1 of the German Residence Act (AufenthG).
+Despite repeated inquiries and intensive efforts, he has not been assigned an appointment for a personal interview at the embassy, despite a long waiting period.

-While the wife was on vacation in South Africa, she became pregnant.
-After returning to Germany, the pregnancy continued without complications until the 32nd week.
-At this point, the husband was still registered on a waiting list for an appointment at the embassy, and there was a serious risk that the birth of their child would take place in Germany in the absence of the father.
+During a holiday in South Africa, the wife became pregnant.
+After returning to Germany, the pregnancy progressed without complications until the 32nd week.
+At that time, the husband was still on a waiting list for an appointment at the embassy, and there was a serious risk that the birth of their child would take place in Germany without the father present.

 Given these circumstances, the wife commissioned a VISAGUARD lawyer specializing in immigration law to represent her and facilitate a short-term visa application to allow the father to be present at the birth.
 Not only was it of immense importance to the family that the father be present in Germany for the child's birth, but the wife also needed support with healthcare, dealing with authorities, and other organizational tasks after the birth.